PrincetonJRose/Day-1-Terminal-github---other-useful-tools/README.md

 > `git push` - uploads the current **tracked** changes in the repo up to github.

-> `git pull` - used to pull down the repo from github and will update your local files to what's shown on the github website.
+> `git pull` - used to pull down the repo from github and will update your local files to what's shown on the github website, as long as there are no errors.

 > `git stash` - save your changes in a location locally that won't be pushed up to github.
 Used when you don't want to delete changes, but need to pull updates down.